Click on the Indicators below for More Information

 Description of forage fish:

-Forage fish or otherwise known as small pelagics are fish and invertebrates (like squids) that inhabit - the pelagic zone - the open ocean.
-The number and distribution of pelagic fish vary regionally, depending on multiple physical and ecological factors i.e. the availability of light, nutrients, dissolved oxygen, temperature, salinity, predation, abundance of phytoplankton and zooplankton, etc. Small pelagic fish are known to exhibit “boom and bust” cycles of abundance in response to these conditions.
-Examples of small pelagic fish include anchovies, sardines, shad, menhaden and the fish that feed on them.
+Forage fish are small fish (such as sand lance), the young age classes of larger fish (such as cod in their first year of life), and invertebrates (such as small squids) that are common prey for seabirds, marine mammals, and large fish.
+Examples of forage fish include anchovies, sardines, shad, and menhaden, many of which form large schools and are referred to as “small pelagics”.
+The number and distribution of forage fish vary widely, depending on multiple annually-varying factors i.e. the availability of light, nutrients, dissolved oxygen, temperature, salinity, predation, abundance of phytoplankton and zooplankton, etc. Forage fish are known to exhibit “boom and bust” cycles of abundance in response to these conditions.

-Small pelagic species are often important to fisheries and serve as forage for commercially and recreationally important fish, as well as other ecosystem species (e.g. seabirds and marine mammals).
-They are a critical part of marine food webs and important to monitor because so many other organisms depend on them.
-We present the annual total biomass of small pelagics/forage fish in the Alaska, California Current, and Northeast regions, as well as selected taxa in the Gulf of Mexico region.
+Forage fish are a critical part of marine food webs and important to monitor because so many other organisms depend on them.
+Some small pelagics are also the targets of important fisheries.
+We present indicators of the annual total biomass of small pelagics/forage fish in the Alaska, California Current, and Northeast regions, as well as selected taxa in the Gulf of Mexico region.

 Data:

 Data for forage fish and small pelagics were obtained from regional NOAA Integrated Ecosystem Assessment Program teams that produce indicators and Ecosystem Status Reports.
-For more information visit the IEA Program Website.
+For more information https://www.integratedecosystemassessment.noaa.gov/

 Understanding the Time series plots